yaronma/riddles-maxrect/docs/solution.md

 O(Algorithm) = _O(n*log(n))_ + _O(N^2)_ = _O(N^2)_

 ### Thinking Further
 I Think that the complexity can be further reduced to O(N*log(N)) by building a search tree for the next and previous intersecting edge.
-And vy building a range-search tree.
+And by building a range-search tree.
 The rest of the algorithm will remain the same.

 **Note: This algorithm can be implied in any direction of scanning with minor adjustments.